A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Bijections on orientations

 Let $A$ be the union of all domains in \refq{II:switch} taken over all possible choices of $a$ and $b$.
 Similarly let $B$ be the union of all codomains in \refq{II:switch}.
 Then $\psi:A\to B$ is a two-to-one function, and the fibres of $\psi$ satisfy \begin{eq*} \sum_{\theta\in(\psi)^{-1}(\theta')}q^{\asc(\theta)} = (q+1)q^{\asc(\theta')} \end{eq*} for all $\theta'\in B$. \end{lem}

-\begin{proof} The data $\sigma,a,b$ in each of the domains satisfies Conditions~\refli{II:psi_sigma}{a} and~\refi{II:psi_sigma:b}.
+\begin{proof} The data $\sigma,a,b$ in each of the domains satisfies Conditions~\refi{II:psi_sigma:a} and~\refi{II:psi_sigma:b} in \refl{II:psi_sigma}.
 Hence the lemma applies.
 Each codomain is in bijection with two distinct domains depending on a choice of $a$ or $b$.
 The claim on the $q$-weights follows from \refl{II:psi}. \end{proof}

 The results of this section combine to a proof of the desired bounce relation among the symmetric functions $\LLTe_P(\xvec;q+1)$.

 \begin{proof}[Proof of \reft{orientations:bounceI}] Define a function $\Phi:\ORIENTS(P)\to\ORIENTS(Q)$ by letting \begin{eq*} \Phi(\theta) =